Taxation in South Africa: Taxes on Persons and Individuals

 Any person who receives an income within South Africa has to be registered for tax purposes and if any employees of a company doing business within South Africa are registered for tax purposes with SARS, the company must register as an employer with SARS.
 Furthermore, any Tax-registered company has to register its employees with SARS, irrespective of their tax status.

 Personal income tax is South Africa's largest source of revenue.
 In 2017/18 it contributed 38.1% of the total tax revenue.

-Personal Income Tax Brackets
+Personal income tax brackets

-There was no change in the personal income tax table for the period 1 March 2019 to 29 February 2020.
+There was no change in the personal income tax table for the period 1 March 2024 to 28 February 2025.

 Taxes on Companies

 The Income Tax Act, No 58 of 1962 defines a company under South African law.
 Nearly 3.7 million companies were on the tax register in March 2017 but only 3.1 million in March 2018.
 Of these only 24.2% reported positive taxable income, while 48.3% reported zero taxable income and 27.4% reported negative taxable income.

 SARS collected R220.2 bn from companies in the 2017/18 financial year as per the table below.